SELECTION POLICIES & CONFLICT OF INTEREST

 Avoiding conflict of interest selection disputes

 At a grass-roots level, selectors generally come from a public call for nominations and it can be difficult to avoid conflicts of interests.
 The selectors are likely to be volunteers who may have a relationship with the athlete/s vying for selection or who stand to gain from the outcome of the selection decision.
 One way to clarify concerns of this nature is to implement a conflict of interest policy concerning selectors.
-The Australian Sports Commission recommends a conflict of interest policy should include:
+Sports Australia recommends a conflict of interest policy should include:

 • An obligation on selectors to make any actual or perceived conflict or interest known to the chair and other panel members as soon as they become aware of it.